 Rental Car Pros

 - Gives you freedom for getting around to see Oahu, particularly outside of the urban area of Honolulu.
 Rather than taking a tour bus around the island, you can stop off as many places as your heart desires rather than sticking to a stringent tour schedule.
-Anytime I’ve been on a tour bus, there are so many times I’d love to stop the bus to take a photo.
+Anytime I’ve been on a tour bus, there are so many times I’d love to stop the bus to take a photo, but the bus continues on.

 - Gives you more privacy as compared to public transportation and tour buses.

 - If you are planning several tours, you might save money by renting a car.
-For example, if you want to take a family of four on the Circle Island Tour, you may end up paying upwards of $200 where as a daily rental car may cost you only $45.
+For example, if you want to take a family of four on the Circle Island Tour, you may end up paying upwards of $200 where as a daily rental car may cost you only $45 or even less.

 - Gives you a sense of adventure.
 When I think back to some of my vacations around the world, I often remember the fun and satisfaction in navigating to a special scenic spot.
 Sometimes the journey is just as good as the destination.